-To make a comparison analogy, imagine a bank building a great structure, installing bulletproof safe, watching the assets 24-7, employing security specialists and security guards, protecting bank customers and their valuables… rather then just calling the police after they get robbed!
+To make a comparison analogy, imagine a bank building a great structure, installing bulletproof safe, watching the assets 24-7, employing security specialists and security guards, protecting bank customers and their valuables… rather than just calling the police after they get robbed!
 In a nutshell, Managed Services is a planned, proactive model of support, and not a chaotic, reactive break-fix approach.

 Small to Medium size businesses do not always have the luxury of having a full-time IT department that would take care of everything, soup to nuts.
 SMBs traditionally get tech support when something breaks and need fixing, a “break-fix model” (like calling the cops after being robbed).
 However, in the recent years this approach gave way to more proactive approach (keeping security up at all times to keep your business running).